 It's short for pediatric autoimmune disorders associated with streptococcal infections

 What in the world is that?

-Basically, exposure to strep can cause the sudden onset of OCD:
+Basically, exposure to strep can cause a sudden onset of OCD:

-In a subset of the population, the strep bacteria is able to cross the blood brain barrier.
+In a subset of the population, the strep bacteria are able to cross the blood-brain barrier.

 The brain's immune system (microglia we mentioned above) panics and responds with a scorched earth approach.

 After all, an infection in your skin can be uncomfortable.

 An infection in your brain may be a deal-breaker.

 The potential to over-react causes tremendous collateral damage to normal brain cells.